HUAZHEYINy/zookeeper_3.0/README.md

-# zookeeper_3.0   Please feel free let me know, if there are any errors or discovers from you.
+# zookeeper_3.0   //Please feel free let me know, if there are any errors or discovers from you.
 utilize zookeeper to survive died server

 Start Zookeeper